Oghma-Infinium/Ascensio/README.md

     - Nemesis Unlimited Behavior Engine.exe (`[Path to Modlist]\mods\Project New Reign - Nemesis Unlimited Behavior Engine\Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe`)
     - Synthesis.exe (`[Path to Modlist]\tools\Synthesis\Synthesis.exe`)

-### Widescreen Fixes

-At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator you can expand.
-Here you can enable the respective widescreen fixes for your monitor if needed.

 ## Playing the List

 ### Starting the Game